| 30 April 2020

 Resuscitation Level 2 is identified as a critical Statutory/Mandatory training module for staff returning to clinical work in a healthcare setting.
 The updated guidance to CSTF training, developed by Skills for Health and supported by Health Education England, allows staff returning to become mobilised on the front-line as soon as possible, without the need to complete all 11 training modules in the CSTF.

-Combined with regularly reviewing the updated statements from the Resuscitation Council, our recently updated Resuscitation Level 2 training can support existing staff, trainees and the thousands of returning NHS workers coming back to the service, to ensure as many lives as possible can be saved.
+Combined with regularly reviewing the updated statements from the Resuscitation Council, our recently updated Resuscitation – Level 2 – Adult Basic Life Support eLearning can support existing staff, trainees and the thousands of returning NHS workers coming back to the service, to ensure as many lives as possible can be saved.
 Our CSTF training is delivered on an engaging and innovative mobile-first solution, so staff can train at pace, any time and on any device, to ensure they have the necessary skills to get back to delivering patient care as quickly as possible.

 Find out more about our mobile-first approach to online learning which includes Resuscitation Level 2, part of the CSTF.